Atmospheric river: Iran

 While a large body of research has shown the impacts of the atmospheric rivers on weather-related natural disasters over the western U.S. and Europe, little is known about their mechanisms and contribution to flooding in the Middle East.
 However, a rare atmospheric river was found responsible for the record floods of March 2019 in Iran that damaged one-third of the country's infrastructures and killed 76 people.

-This AR was named Dena, after the peak of the Zagros Mountains, which played a crucial role in precipitation formation.
+That AR was named Dena, after the peak of the Zagros Mountains, which played a crucial role in precipitation formation.
 AR Dena started its long, 9000 km journey from the Atlantic Ocean and travelled across North Africa before its final landfall over the Zagros Mountains.
 Specific synoptic weather conditions, including tropical-extratropical interactions of the atmospheric jets, and anomalously warm sea-surface temperatures in all surrounding basins provided the necessary ingredients for formation of this AR.
 Water transport by AR Dena was equivalent to more than 150 times the aggregated flow of the four major rivers in the region (Tigris, Euphrates, Karun and Karkheh).

 The intense rains made the 2018-2019 rainy season the wettest in the past half century, a sharp contrast with the prior year, which was the driest over the same period.
 Thus, this event is a compelling example of rapid dry-to-wet transitions and intensification of extremes, potentially resulting from the climate change.

 Australia

-In Australia, northwest cloud bands are sometimes associated atmospheric rivers that originate in the Indian Ocean and cause heavy rainfall in northwestern, central, and southeastern parts of the country.
+In Australia, northwest cloud bands are sometimes associated with atmospheric rivers that originate in the Indian Ocean and cause heavy rainfall in northwestern, central, and southeastern parts of the country.
 They are more frequent when temperatures in the eastern Indian Ocean near Australia are warmer than those in the western Indian Ocean (i.e. a negative Indian Ocean Dipole).
-Atmospheric Rivers also form in the waters to the east and south of Australia and are most common during the warmer months.
+Atmospheric rivers also form in the waters to the east and south of Australia and are most common during the warmer months.

 Europe

-According to an article in Geophysical Research Letters by Lavers and Villarini, 8 of the 10 highest daily precipitation records between the period of 1979-2011 have been associated with atmospheric rivers events in areas of Britain, France and Norway.
+According to an article in Geophysical Research Letters by Lavers and Villarini, 8 of the 10 highest daily precipitation records in the period 1979–2011 have been associated with atmospheric rivers events in areas of Britain, France and Norway.

 Satellites and sensors

 According to a 2011 Eos magazine article by 1998, the spatiotemporal coverage of water vapor data over oceans had vastly improved through the use of "microwave remote sensing from polar-orbiting satellites", such as the special sensor microwave/imager (SSM/I).
-This led to greatly increased attention to the "prevalence and role" of atmospheric rivers ARs.
+This led to greatly increased attention to the "prevalence and role" of atmospheric rivers.
 Prior to the use of these satellites and sensors, scientists were mainly dependent on weather balloons and other related technologies that did not adequately cover oceans.
-SSM/I and similar technologies, provide "frequent global measurements of Integrated Water Vapor (IWV) over the Earth's oceans."
+SSM/I and similar technologies provide "frequent global measurements of integrated water vapor over the Earth's oceans."